Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 The sector is not only crowded with super successful fintech apps but also increasingly contested by traditional financial institutions that are digitizing their services.

-For example, when major banks started offering free online banking services, it undercut the value propositions of many fintech startups that charged fees for similar services.
+For example, when major banks started offering free online banking services, it undercut the value proposition of many fintech startups that charged fees for similar services.

 To compete effectively, you need to offer something uniquely valuable that established players cannot easily replicate, such as superior technology, better customer service, or innovative features.